A New Media Channel. By Fans, For Fans.

 Comixology: Library and Annotations | Fan Made Commercials

 Recording my guest appearance on Superhero Cinephiles was a fun, wonderful experience.
 The host was incredible, and the conversation was excellent.
 Preparing for it, balancing the comic, a notebook, and a pen was a lot more frustrating than expected.
 What's worse is that it was completely unnecessary.
-I remembered not just all regular features using a Kindle affords, but I also remembered manually drawing underlines and highlights, and putting notes in the margins of unformatted PDFs that professors occasionally send us.
+I remembered not just all the regular features using a Kindle affords, but I also remembered manually drawing underlines and highlights, and putting notes in the margins of unformatted PDFs that professors occasionally sent us.
 It wasn't perfect, but it was still all on a single tablet and required one hand.

 This is impossible with large comics because trying to convert one into a PDF crashes PDF readers.
 So Amazon really should step in and do something.
 They clearly have the capabilities, with everything the Kindle and ComiXology apps already can do, but they are more concerned with slashing what ComiXology can do in the interest of cost-saving.
 Nerdsync and other YouTubers have covered that really well.